 Anglers hoping to reel in a monster salmon under the midnight sun cast their lines just steps from downtown streets.
 Ship Creek hosts the Slam’n Salm’n Derby.
 Netting great prizes doesn’t take a master angler during this derby; reel in the biggest king salmon or hook a special tagged fish to win cash or new gear.

 For a seventh inning stretch well after 7 at night, there is no place like Alaska; the Anchorage Glacier Pilots have a summer baseball schedule filled with late night games.

 Take a walk through early Anchorage history with a guided historical tour of the Anchorage Memorial Park Cemetery, held each year on June 21.
-The popular free tour stops at the final resting places of famous Alaskans and shares personal stories that shaped the Last Frontier.
+The popular free tour stops at the final resting places of famous Alaskans and shares personal stories that shaped the Great Land.

 Many other groups choose solstice weekend for their events as well; so don’t be surprised if you find yourself in the middle of a cookout or swept up in the excitement of a parade.
 This year solstice coincides with Juneteenth celebrations in the community and Anchorage Pride Week.

 There’s still more sun fun waiting to be discovered; for a complete list of events timed with the longest days of summer, check out the calendar of events.